Welcome to the Bay Area Solar Power Information Page

 Solar Leases in The Bay Area

-When you choose an installer in The Bay Area, you’ll likely have the option of leasing your solar panels.
+When you choose a solar installer in The Bay Area, you’ll likely have the option of leasing your solar panels.
 It’s a great way to put no money down and get the benefits of solar starting right away.
 You sign an agreement to make a monthly payment for the panels on your house and your electricity bill is reduced by more than the cost of the lease.
 But you may be left wondering, “Is a solar lease a really a good deal”?

 Well, if you can sign a long-term agreement with a fixed monthly payment, yes!
 As an example, a 25-year lease of a 3.5-kW system with a starting monthly payment of $66.67 ($800/year) will save you $1,578 on electricity this year, same as buying the panels yourself but with no money down.
 And as the price of electricity goes up, you’ll save more and more every year until the end, because your costs stay the same!
 By the end of our 25-year estimate, you’ll have saved $26,768, all without putting down a dime!